I’ve noticed that the common term ‘RMS’ causes confusion, fear and doubt in some superyacht engineers, when talking about electrical measurements

 All you really need to know is that the AC RMS value gives an equivalent heating effect in a resistance as exactly the same DC current or voltage.

-If we look at the two AC waveforms below, then you can see why the shape of the waveform makes a difference to the heat (Watts) from a resistor.
+If we look at the two AC waveforms above, then you can see why the shape of the waveform makes a difference to the heat (Watts) from a resistor.
 The square wave has a bigger average in each half cycle than the triangle wave even though they both have the same ‘peak’ (maximum) voltage, in this case 10V.

 So we use the RMS ‘effective’ value calculation so can we compare AC waveforms of different shape to know if they will develop more or less power in a given resistance.
 Same RMS value, same power, regardless of shape.